Interview by Ernesta Šimkutė and Elizaveta Mikhailova

 The winner of the Black Box Residency 2018/2019 at the Meyerhold theatre center.
 Chosen for the off-program "Mask Plus 2020" (Russian National Theatre Award "Golden Mask").

-Male sexist texts are performed by female bodies.
+Male sexist texts performed by female bodies.
 Locker Room Talk is a utopian performative conference that explores the self-titled documentary collection of male sexist monologues and conversations recorded by Scottish playwright Gary McNair.

 Created by the female* team, the performance stages bodily resistance to the humiliating discourse and functions as a site for affective knowledge production.
 Instead of performing the piece we quoted and described the most striking parts of these conversations and deconstruct the situations that these men refer to.
 Genres of presentations, each based on one chapter of a playing range from "instruction paper" to "success story" and "verbatim rap".
 Locker Room Talk culminates in a "training episode", which, through Forum Theatre, invites willing audience members to challenge the use of sexist language and sexist communication strategies on stage.